rust-lang/rfcs/text/0000-target-tier-policy.md

 # Summary
 [summary]: #summary

-We should have an official policy for adding new tier 3 targets, and for raising targets to tier 2 (with `rustup` builds) or even tier 1.
-This RFC codifies the requirements for targets at each tier.
+This RFC codifies the requirements for each target tier, and for moving targets to a different tier.

 # Motivation
 [motivation]: #motivation